 In this article, we have listed all GED prep sites and testing centers in the Twin Falls area.
 The state of Idaho uses the computerized GED test for its high school equivalency testing program.

-The four GED tests are offered at state-recognized official GED test centers and in an online format.
+The four GED tests are offered at state-recognized official GED test centers and online.

 The assessment gives individuals who didn’t complete high school another shot at acquiring an equivalent credential.